-We rely on road salt to maintain safe conditions on our roads, sidewalks, parking lots and driveways during our Wisconsin winters.
+Madison relies on road salt to maintain safe conditions on our roads, sidewalks, parking lots and driveways during our Wisconsin winters.
 But oversalting leads to irreversible environmental damage, especially for our waterways.
 Road salt is contaminating local water bodies and the aquifer, our drinking water source.
-Salt infiltration has been observed at five of Madison's 22 drinking water wells.
+Salt infiltration has been observed in at least six of Madison's 22 drinking water wells.